 In some cases, oral cancers can take years to develop.
 Unfortunately, according to research, the majority of oral and oropharyngeal squamous cell carcinomas have advanced too far by the time they are discovered.
 Early recognition can be a key factor in improving survival and reducing treatment-related morbidity.

+Remember, oral health is about more than good oral hygiene and proper dental care.
 Screening is the best way to ensure that oral cancer is not developing without your knowledge.
 It can also provide valuable peace of mind, especially for people who have specific risk factors that might make them more susceptible to oral cancers.